nicomazz/benza/notification_service/readme.md

-# Best way to contribute tu this service
+# Best way to contribute to this service
 to start the server: `python app.py`

-Then, after every modification, the server automatically reload.
+Then, after every modification, the server will automatically reload.
-To se the service in action: `localhost:4000` (while it's running)
+To see the service in action: `localhost:4000` (while it's running)

 # If you find problems in the previous procedure
 After docker installation